MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Set-MgBetaCommunicationPresenceUserPreferredPresence.md

 Read more about presence sessions and their time-out and expiration.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Set-MgCommunicationPresenceUserPreferredPresence](/powershell/module/Microsoft.Graph.CloudCommunications/Set-MgCommunicationPresenceUserPreferredPresence?view=graph-powershell-1.0)

 ## SYNTAX

 ### SetExpanded (Default)